boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The ipv6ExtensionHeadersFull Information Element SHOULD NOT be exported if ipv6ExtensionHeaderTypeCountList Information Element is also present because of the overlapping scopes between these two IEs.
 If both IEs are present, then ipv6ExtensionHeaderTypeCountList Information Element takes precedence.

+Extension headers observed in a Flow with varying extension header chain SHOULD NOT be aggregated in the ipv6ExtensionHeadersFull Information Element if the ipv6ExtensionHeaderChainLengthList Information Element is also present.
+If both IEs are present, then ipv6ExtensionHeaderChainLengthList Information Element takes precedence.

 The ipv6ExtensionHeadersLimit IE ({{sec-v6limit}}) may or may not be present when the ipv6ExtensionHeadersChainLength IE ({{sec-v6aggr}}) is also present as these IEs are targeting distinct properties of extension headers handling.

 ## TCP Options {#op-tcp}